Merck Manual

 Treatment for hyperparathyroidism depends on severity.

 Patients with asymptomatic primary hyperparathyroidism with no indications for surgery may be treated conservatively with methods to ensure that serum calcium concentrations remain low.
 Patients should remain active (ie, avoid immobilization that could exacerbate hypercalcemia), follow a low-calcium diet, drink plenty of fluids to minimize the chance of nephrolithiasis, and avoid drugs that can raise serum calcium, such as thiazide diuretics.
-Serum calcium and renal function are monitored every 6 months.
+Serum calcium level and renal function are monitored every 6 months.
 Bone density is monitored every 12 months.
 However, subclinical bone disease, hypertension, and longevity are concerns.
 Osteoporosis is treated with bisphosphonates.

 In patients with symptomatic or progressive hyperparathyroidism, surgery is indicated.
 The indications for surgery in patients with asymptomatic, primary hyperparathyroidism are controversial.
 Surgical parathyroidectomy increases bone density and may have modest effects on some quality of life symptoms, but most patients do not have progressive deterioration in biochemical abnormalities or bone density.
 Still, concerns about hypertension and longevity remain.
 Many experts recommend surgery in the following circumstances: